Q-SKADOO/BlogTest/_posts/Mini-QE_BlogDraft.md

 ## hipfftExtPlanScaleFactor Brief
 hipfftExtPlanScaleFactor API to efficiently multiply each output element of a FFT by a given scaling factor.

+   /*
-/*! @brief Set scaling factor.
+   Set scaling factor.

- *
- *  @details hipFFT multiplies each element of the result by the given factor at the end of the transform.
+   hipFFT multiplies each element of the result by the given factor at the end of the transform.

- *
- *  The supplied factor must be a finite number.
+   The supplied factor must be a finite number.
 That is, it must neither be infinity nor NaN.

- *
- *  This function must be called after the plan is allocated using
+   This function must be called after the plan is allocated using
- *  ::hipfftCreate, but before the plan is initialized MakePlanMany.
+   ::hipfftCreate, but before the plan is initialized MakePlanMany.
 (Currently the only Make Plan function that supports the scaling API)
- *
- *  */
+   */

 ## Order of the Make Plan Directive w/ ExtPlanScaleFactor
 ```c++
   int FFT_DIM[3] = {200, 128, 128};